Lighting the Way to Safer Nighttime Travel

 Preserving the Best Possible Nighttime Visibility

 Although headlights are necessary for driving at night, it's important to consider how they may affect incoming traffic.
 It can be harmful when other drivers are briefly blinded by excessive glare.
-When approaching an incoming car, cautious drivers should lower their high beams and think about adjusting their headlights to avoid blinding other drivers.
-These modules make it easy for you to alter the headlights at home by mounting to the wall of your garage and projecting a precise beam pattern.
+When approaching an incoming car, cautious drivers should lower their high beams and consider adjusting their headlights to avoid blinding other drivers.

 Using Technology to Improve Night Vision